Signed in as:

-The first Probus club for seniors in North America was sponsored by the Rotary Club of Galt in Cambridge, Ontario, Canada Mar 17th in 1987
+The first Probus club for seniors in North America was sponsored by the Rotary Club of Galt in Cambridge, Ontario, Canada Mar 17th in 1987.

 Each Probus Club is autonomous.
 The club endeavours to be simple in structure, be free of the constraints and obligations of service clubs and involve members in a minimal cost.
 The club is directed primarily to providing fellowship between members who are compatible with each other, and the opportunity for development of acquaintance.

-Unlike the men's club, the women's club only meets from September until June.
+Unlike the men's club, the women's club only meet from September until June.
 The two summer months are void of any meetings.

 1996-97 Sally Pilgrim, 1997-98 Nancy Gray,